Accessibility at NYPL

 Accessibility at NYPL Locations

-The New York Public Library strives to ensure that its buildings are fully accessible in support of our mission to provide valuable resources and services to all New Yorkers.
+The New York Public Library strives to ensure its buildings are fully accessible in support of our mission to provide valuable resources and services to all New Yorkers.
 This commitment includes making every effort to improve accessibility in older branches with architectural challenges (NYPL has branches over 100 years old), and working to acquire the funding necessary to make key improvements.

 For more information or for an accommodation, please email firstname.lastname@example.org.
 To learn more about the accessibility of NYPL websites and mobile applications, see our Web & Mobile Accessibility Policy.